New, recent and upcoming

 Fall 2015

 Canadian composer R. Murray Schafer's Apocalypsis was staged in grand style by Toronto's Luminato Festival in June 2015.
 Luminato's production was only the second that this massive dramatic account of the End of Days has received – the first was in 1980, in London, Ontario.
 I attended both productions: the first time as a chorister in the show; and the second as a critic, writing for Queen's Quarterly.
-My review will appear in the Fall 2015 issue.
+My review appeared in the Fall 2015 issue.

 Interview with Valentina Lisitsa